-The artists who participated in Pollution 1972 were Ableo, Vincenzo Agnetti, Agostino Bonalumi, Mario Ceroli, Federico Chiecchi, Lucio Del Pezzo, Amalia Del Ponte, Bruno Gambone, Piero Gilardi, Laura Grisi, Ugo La Pietra, Armando Marrocco, Mambor, Gino Marotta, Hidetoshi Nagasawa, Antonio Paradiso, Gianfranco Pardi, Claudio Parmiggiani, Andrea Raccagni, Piero Raffaelli, Gianni Ruffi, Gianni-Emilio Simonetti, Ufo and Concetto Pozzati, who however decided not to exhibit any works, with Franco Battiato and the group Solo and Ensemble.
+The stars of Pollution 1972 were the artists Ableo, Vincenzo Agnetti, Agostino Bonalumi, Mario Ceroli, Federico Chiecchi, Lucio Del Pezzo, Amalia Del Ponte, Bruno Gambone, Piero Gilardi, Laura Grisi, Ugo La Pietra, Armando Marrocco, Mambor, Gino Marotta, Hidetoshi Nagasawa, Antonio Paradiso, Gianfranco Pardi, Claudio Parmiggiani, Andrea Raccagni, Piero Raffaelli, Gianni Ruffi, Gianni-Emilio Simonetti, Ufo and Concetto Pozzati, who however decided not to exhibit any works, along with Battiato and the group Solo and Ensemble.

-The theoretical foundations of the exhibition project were inspired by debate about the capitalist model, by reflection on the consequences of an unhealthy system and by the first inkling of awareness of what pollution was doing.
+The theory behind the exhibition came from the debate around the capitalist model, the thoughts on the consequences of a sick system and the first awareness of what pollution was triggering.

-Gianni Sassi asked art historians Daniela Palazzoli and Luca Maria Venturi and architect Carlo Burkhart to help the organisers, focusing on a particular aspect of the discussion, regarding ecological fraud, on the basis of a scheme in which Sassi asked the artists to for critical participation.
+Gianni Sassi called for support for the organisation from art historians Daniela Palazzoli and Luca Maria Venturi and architect Carlo Burkhart, examining a specific aspect of the discussion, concerning the ecological swindle, starting from Sassi’s own theoretical framework, in relation to which he asked the invited artists to intervene critically.